 Srinagar to Sonamarg Taxi

-The best way to travel, if you weren’t traveling by your own vehicle, is definitely to hire a private cab.
+The best way to travel, if you aren’t traveling by your own vehicle, is definitely to hire a private cab.
 This makes the journey more comfortable and you can also take plenty of breaks in between for sightseeing.

 Finding a private taxi will be very easy in Srinagar.
 You can just talk to your hotel owner and they will arrange one for you.
 Or you can call any of the contacts I have provided on the Contact Me Page and see if they can offer you a good deal.

 Srinagar to Sonamarg Taxi Fare

 For shared cabs, your total fare for Soanamrg will be around Rs.
-190. If you rented a private cab, you will pay between Rs.
+190. If you rent a private cab, you will pay between Rs.
 2000 to Rs.
 3000 for a day, depending on your negotiation skills, the tourist season, and the type of cab you rent.

 For more details, please take a look at Taxi Rates in Kashmir.